-Student User Agreement: As a user of the Hamilton Community Schools technology resources expectations outlined in this document and to honor all releval (Initial appropriate items) I agree to use the technology resources responsibly.
+Student User Agreement: As a user of the Hamilton Community Schools technology resources, I hereby agree to comply with the statements and expectations outlined in this document and to honor all relevant laws and restrictions.
+(Initial appropriate items) I agree to use the technology resources responsibly.
 I grant permission to have my materials published to the World Wide Web.
-Student Signature Date Parent/Guardian Permission: ParenuGuardian Permission: All students are provided with access to district technology resource the parent or legal guardian, I grant permission for the above (INITIAL appropriate items) • Access District technology resources, the Internet, and e-ma ail systems Have his/her materials published to the World Wide Web These permissions are granted for an indefinite period of time, unles families may be held liable for violations.
-I understand that so accept responsibility for guidance of Internet use - setting an selecting, sharing or exploring information and media.
+Student Signature Date Parent/Guardian Permission: All students are provided with access to district technology resources.
+In addition to accessing our district computer network, a the parent or legal guardian, I grant permission for the above named student to: IS (INITIAL appropriate items) Access District technology resources, the Internet, and e-mail systems Have his/her materials published to the World Wide Web These permissions are granted for an indefinite period of time, unless otherwise requested.
+I understand that individuals and families may be held liable for violations.
+I understand that some materials on the Internet may be objectionable, but I accept responsibility for guidance of Internet use - setting and conveying standards for my daughter or son to follow when selecting, sharing or exploring information and media.